 With Exalate, you can:

-For MSPs handling multiple clients or organizations managing large-scale development operations, it can be difficult, especially when Azure DevOps Server work items need to be routed to the correct Jira project based on certain conditions.
+For MSPs handling multiple clients or organizations managing large-scale development operations, routing Azure DevOps Server work items to the correct Jira project based on conditions can be complex.

 Some teams track feature development in Jira Software for visibility across the organization, while technical implementation happens in Azure DevOps Server, where the code, repos, and pipelines live.

-Exalate keeps both systems in sync, so product managers see real-time progress in Jira while developers continue working in Azure DevOps Server with everything in one place.
+Exalate keeps both systems in sync, so product managers see real-time progress in Jira while developers continue working in Azure DevOps Server — all managed from a unified console with network visualization across all connections.

-The new Azure DevOps Server connector extends this proven architecture to on-premise environments, giving you the same level of control, security, and flexibility you expect from Exalate.
+The Azure DevOps Server connector extends this proven architecture to on-premise environments, giving you the same level of control, security, and flexibility.

-The connector handles everything, from syncing Azure DevOps Server to Jira Cloud, connecting on-premise Azure DevOps Server with on-premise Jira Data Center, or building a hybrid cloud-and-on-premise integration.
+The connector supports syncing Azure DevOps Server to Jira Cloud, connecting on-premise Azure DevOps Server with on-premise Jira Data Center, or building a hybrid cloud-and-on-premise integration.

 Exalate for Azure DevOps Server ensures that your teams stay in sync while using their preferred tools.
 If you'd like to see it in action, let's talk!

-Request a demo, or book a call with us, and we'll walk you through how Exalate can fit into your workflows.
+Start a trial, or book a call with us, and we'll walk you through how Exalate can fit into your workflows.

 francis